olalonde/proof-of-liabilities/README.md

 name/value pairs:

  * `sum` (JSON string): as [described above](#hashing-internal-nodes).
-The contents **should** be identical to the hashed representation, but equivalents with fewer decimal places or no fractional part that still match the regex are allowed.
+The contents **should** be identical to the [representation used in hashing](#hashing-internal-nodes), but equivalents (which add a fractional part with zeros in all decimal places, or which add trailing zeros to an existing fractional part) that still match the regex are allowed.
      * Immediate children of nodes on the root path **must** have this key set.
      * Other nodes **should not** have this key set.
  * `hash` (JSON string): generated as [described